nitram2342/fensterbrief/README.rst

 ::

-    usage: fensterbrief [-h] [--list-templates] [--list-letters] [--search STRING] [--create-folder] [--adopt FILE] [--edit] [--render]
+usage: fensterbrief [-h] [--list-templates] [--list-letters] [--search STRING]
+                    [--create-folder] [--adopt FILE] [--edit] [--render]
                     [--set-folder DIR] [--mail-simple-fax DEST]
                     [--soap-simple-fax DEST] [--buy-stamp [PRODUCT_ID]]
                     [--lookup-address STRING] [--keep-folder] [--config FILE]
-                        [--verbose] [--init]
+                    [--verbose] [--configure] [--version]

 A command line tool to prepare letters

 optional arguments:
-      -h, --help            show this help message and exit --list-templates      List all letter templates
-      --list-letters        List all letters
+  -h, --help            show this help message and exit --list-templates      List all letter templates --list-letters        List all letters
-      --search STRING       Search for a string in filenames --create-folder       Ask for meta data and create a new folder --adopt FILE          Create a new letter based on a previous one --edit                Edit the current letter source file --render              Render PDF file from current markdown or latex --set-folder DIR      Set the working folder
+  --search STRING       Search for a string in filenames --create-folder       Ask for meta data and create a new folder --adopt FILE          Create a new letter based on a previous one --edit                Edit the current letter source file --render              Render PDF file from current markdown or latex --set-folder DIR      Set the working folder --mail-simple-fax DEST
-      --mail-simple-fax DEST
                         Send a fax via simple-fax.de using the e-mail interface
   --soap-simple-fax DEST
                         Send a fax via simple-fax.de using the SOAP interface --buy-stamp [PRODUCT_ID]
                         Buy a stamp.
 Place postage file in current folder or use together with --adopt.
   --lookup-address STRING
-                            Search for an address via Gogle
+                        Search for an address via Google.
+Can be used together with --adopt.
-      --keep-folder         Store the adopted letter in the same folder --config FILE         The configuration file to use --verbose             Show what is going on
-      --init                Initialize the environment
+  --keep-folder         Store the adopted letter in the same folder --config FILE         The configuration file to use --verbose             Show what is going on --configure           Initialize the environment and configure the tool --version             Show version

 List all archived letters
 -------------------------